ComponentsGuide/components_guide/lib/components_guide_web/controllers/wasm_html/custom_elements.html.md

 - a `to_html()` function that returns the memory offset to your built HTML.
 This will be called on each render.
 - an optional `free_all()` function that is called at the start of each render, used to free memory if you need.

+Your WebAssembly instance can also hold internal state in its globals variables and in memory.
+This allows it to be stateful, rendering different HTML depending on the state.

 If your rendered HTML includes a `<button>` with a `data-action` attribute, then a click listener will be added.
 The value of this attribute if set to the name of an exported function, will be called every time the button is clicked.
-The HTML will also be re-rendered for you.
+The HTML will also be re-rendered for you by calling `to_html()` again.

 For example a `<button data-action="increment">Increment counter</button>` will call the `increment()` function you export, plus call your `to_html()` function, allowing you to re-render say a counter from `<output>1</output>` to `<output>2</output>`.
-Note: you must render the button each time: this allow you to change which buttons are available depending on your internal state.
+Note: you must render your buttons every time: this allow you to change which buttons are available depending on your internal state.

 ### Usage